jstiefel/jstiefel/README.md

 <details>
   <summary><b>Kinematic control of a 5-DoF intravitreal injection robot</b></summary>
   <br />
-  For the startup Ophthorobotics AG, I developed the necessary software and electronics for the kinematic control of their five degree of freedom eye injection robot.
-As part of this project, I developed several device driver libraries, e.g. for Thorlabs and Maxon.
-I used inverse kinematics computations to control the end-effector and created a Qt GUI for easier user interaction.
+  At Ophthorobotics AG, I played a pivotal role in the development of software and electronics essential for the kinematic control of their innovative five-degree-of-freedom eye injection robot.
+This involved crafting various device driver libraries, such as those for Thorlabs and Maxon, to ensure seamless integration and operation.
+Leveraging inverse kinematics computations, I orchestrated precise control of the end-effector, while also designing and implementing a user-friendly Qt GUI to streamline user interaction.
   <br />
   <br />
 </details>